pikatoste/test.sh/README.md

 test.sh is a bash library for writing tests as shell scripts.

-Only GNU bash is supported. test.sh has been developed and tested with bash version 4.4.20.
+Only GNU bash is supported.
+Requires bash \>=4.4.20. test.sh has been developed with bash version 4.4.20.
+It has been tested succesfully with versions up to 5.0.11.

 ## Installation